chadgeary/cloudblock/aws/README.md

 # Connect to the virtual machine via ssh
 ssh ubuntu@<some ip address terraform told us about>

-# Check the docker containers are created
+# Check the Ansible output (from AWS SSM)
-sudo docker ps
+sudo bash -c 'tail -F /var/lib/amazon/ssm/i-*/document/orchestration/*-*/awsrunShellScript/runShellScript/stdout'
 ```

 Alternatively, check ![AWS State Manager](https://console.aws.amazon.com/systems-manager/state-manager) though you'll need to be logged into AWS as the user created in the previous AWS steps.

 # Variables
-Edit the vars file (ph.tfvars) to customize the deployment, especially:
+Edit the vars file (aws.tfvars) to customize the deployment, especially:
 ```
 # pihole_password
 # password to access the pihole webui

+# kms_manager
+# The AWS username (not root) granted access to read the Wireguard VPN configuration files in S3.

+# aws_region
+# The AWS region to deploy resources in, must have ARM instances (see vars file).

-# bucket_name
+# instance_key
-# a unique S3 AWS bucket name, terraform will create the bucket to store various resources.
+# a public SSH key for SSH access to the instance via user `ubuntu`.

 # mgmt_cidr
 # an IP range granted webUI, EC2 SSH access.
 Also permitted PiHole DNS if dns_novpn = 1 (default).
 # deploying from home?
 This should be your public IP address with a /32 suffix.

-# kms_manager
-# The AWS username (not root) granted access to read the Wireguard VPN configuration files in S3.

-# instance_key
-# a public SSH key for SSH access to the instance via user `ubuntu`.
 ```

 # Post-Deployment